IagoLast/cartojs-react-example/README.md

 Layers are object used to extract data from a CARTO account and display them on a map in a representative way.

-Same as dataviews they need a [carto.Source](https://carto.com/documentation/cartojs/docs/#cartosourcebase) that indicates where to extract the data.
+As in dataviews, they need a [carto.Source](https://carto.com/documentation/cartojs/docs/#cartosourcebase) that indicates where to extract the data.
 They also need a [carto.Style](https://carto.com/documentation/cartojs/docs/#cartostylebase) that contains the information about how the data should be displayed.

 ```Javascript
 const rentalsLayer = new carto.layer.Layer(airbnbSource, airbnbStyle);